gardener/gardener/docs/extensions/provider-local.md

 It makes important LoadBalancer Services (e.g. `istio-ingress/istio-ingressgateway` and `garden/nginx-ingress-controller`) available to the host by setting `spec.ports[].nodePort` to well-known ports that are mapped to `hostPorts` in the kind cluster configuration.

 If the `--apiserver-sni-enabled` flag is set to `true` (default), `istio-ingress/istio-ingressgateway` is set to be exposed on `nodePort` `30433` by this controller.
 Otherwise, the `kube-apiserver` `Service` in the shoot namespaces in the seed cluster needs to be patched to be exposed on `30443` by the [Control Plane Exposure Webhook](#control-plane-exposure).

+In case the seed has multiple availability zones (`.spec.provider.zones`) and it uses SNI, the different zone-specific `istio-ingressgateway` loadbalancers are exposed via different IP addresses.
+Per default, IP addresses `127.0.0.10`, `127.0.0.11`, and `127.0.0.12` are used for the zones `0`, `1`, and `2` respectively.

 #### ETCD Backups
 This controller reconciles the `BackuBucket` and `BackupEntry` of the shoot allowing the `etcd-backup-restore` to create and copy backups using the `local` provider functionality.
 The backups are stored on the host file system.
 This is achieved by mounting that directory to the `etcd-backup-restore` container.